ianfshirley/Reading-Notes/reading-notes/class-03.md

 ## Things I want to know more about
 I want to learn more about using arrays, loops, and conditional statements.

+I also need to learn how to list my sources properly